SkynetLabs/skynet-js/README.md

 Create folders `mkdir dist src`.
 Make sure you have your javascript files in `src` and the main (entry) javascript is named `index.js`.

 Compile with `npx webpack`!
 You will find the minified `main.js` in the `dist` folder.

-## Documentation

-For documentation complete with examples, please see [the Skynet SDK docs](https://siasky.net/docs/?javascript--browser#introduction).

 ### Browser Utility Functions